For Locals: 100 Things To Do In Philly

 Q: Speaking of which, what's with the title?

-A: Yeah, "100 Things To Do In Philadelphia Before You Die" is an unfortunate title in 2020.
+A: Yeah, "100 Things To Do In Philadelphia Before You Die" is an unfortunate title this year.
 But, it's part of a national series so it couldn't be changed.
 But I don't think we've ever felt the need to live fully stronger than we do right now when we're missing out on so much.
-Fortunately many places are starting to re-open.
+Fortunately most places have re-opened.
 And for those who are staying close to home, the book includes lots of great staycation ideas.

 Q: Why did you update the book?